google/swiftshader/README.md

 * **Visual Studio**
 \
-  On Windows, open the [SwiftShader.sln](SwiftShader.sln) file using [Visual Studio Community](https://visualstudio.microsoft.com/vs/community/) or compatible version, and build the solution.
+  For building the Vulkan ICD library, use [Visual Studio 2019](https://visualstudio.microsoft.com/vs/community/) to open the project folder and wait for it to run CMake.
+Open the [CMake Targets View](https://docs.microsoft.com/en-us/cpp/build/cmake-projects-in-visual-studio?view=vs-2019#ide-integration) in the Solution Explorer and select the vk_swiftshader project to [build](https://docs.microsoft.com/en-us/cpp/build/cmake-projects-in-visual-studio?view=vs-2019#building-cmake-projects) it.

+  There is also a legacy [SwiftShader.sln](SwiftShader.sln) file for Visual Studio 2017 for building OpenGL ES and Direct3D libraries.
 Output DLLs will be placed in the _out_ subfolder.
 Sample executables such as _OGLES3ColourGrading_ can be found under the Tests solution folder and can be run from the IDE.

 * **CMake**